Smartking1/MarketSenseAI/README.md

 ### RAG (Retrieval-Augmented Generation)(Was Optional)

-The system uses ChromaDB for vector storage and retrieval:
+The system uses ChromaDB(optional) for vector storage and retrieval:

 - **Collections**:
   - `macro_data`: Economic indicators and policy data